 Tip: As a travel nurse you will be working at lots of different hospitals.
 Each time you complete an assignment make sure to update your resume so that it’s fresh in your mind.
 Also, make sure that your resume reads from the most recent job you’ve held to the first job you worked.

-Next Up: Education!
+Next Up: Education

 After you’ve listed all of your professional experience, it’s time to list your education.
 I like to list my experience before my education because I feel that it’s more relevant to the present day.
 Now that I’ve graduated over 5 years ago, my work experience is much more important than my education.